 Additional detail about this study—including a presentation, executive summary, infographics, and additional Edelman analysis—can be found at http://www.edelman.com/b2b-thought-leadership.
 You can also subscribe to a series of exclusive guides and business marketing content that will provide actionable insights for leveraging the study’s findings to your company’s best advantage.

 Edelman is a leading global communications marketing firm that partners with many of the world’s largest and emerging businesses and organizations, helping them evolve, promote and protect their brands and reputations.
 Edelman was awarded the Grand Prix Cannes Lion for PR in 2014; six Cannes Lions in 2015; and the Grand Prix in the Titanium category in 2016.
 The firm was named “2016 Global Agency of the Year” by the Holmes Report, and one of Advertising Age’s “Agencies to Watch” in 2014.
 In 2015, Edelman was among Glassdoor’s “Best Places to Work” for the fifth time.
-Edelman owns specialty firms Edelman Intelligence (research) and United Entertainment Group (entertainment, sports, experiential), a joint venture with United Talent Agency.
+Edelman owns specialty firms Edelman Data & Intelligence (research, analytics and data consultancy) and United Entertainment Group (entertainment, sports, experiential), a joint venture with United Talent Agency.